 - Make the crab filling

-- 4. To assemble and serve, place the wonton cups on a serving platter.
-Spoon about 2 teaspoons of the crab filling into each cup, and garnish with a cilantro leaf.
+- 4. To assemble, place the wonton cups on a serving platter and spoon about 2 teaspoons crab filling into each cup.
+Garnish with a cilantro leaf.
+Serve immediately.

 Crab in Wonton Cups Recipe © 2008 Diane Morgan.
 Photo © 2008 EJ Armstrong.
 All rights reserved.